Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 What is Breakthrough Bleeding?

 Breakthrough bleeding is spotting or bleeding which occurs between periods.
-It’s usually a lighter bleed than your usual bleed, but it can be the same.
+It’s usually a lighter bleed than your usual flow levels, but in some cases, it can be the same.

-Forms of birth control with low ratios of estrogen to progesterone are often to blame for this.
-It could also be the type of progesterone in the birth control pill, patch, or ring.
+Forms of birth control with low ratios of estrogen to progesterone are often to blame for this issue.
+It could also be the type of progesterone in the birth control pill, patch, or ring that is the problem.
 Estrogen is needed to grow the lining of the uterus (the endometrium) while progesterone helps to maintain and nourish it.
 Thankfully, the hormone balance should sort itself out eventually.

 Periods are Optional!